mich2000/smartapp/documentatie/timesheet.md

 * Working on the service layer and a little bit on my models: 1h
 * Working on my business layer for the authentication service and a little bit on my data access layer: 2h
 * Working on my business layer and error handling: 3h
+* Working on my web layer and on the errors: 1h30